shihad1972/postfix-destination/README.md

 my_fqdn: FQDN of the mail server.
 Defaults to ansible_fqdn
 my_domain: DNS Domain of the mail server.
 Defaults to ansible_domain
+my_tls_protocols: List of TLS protocols to allow.
+Defaults to "!SSLv2, !SSLv3, !TLSv1, !TLSv1.1"
 do_ssl: Boolean.
-Configure a TLS / SSL listener
+Configure a TLS / SSL listener.
+Defaults to true
-do_spam: Configure spamassassin content filtering
+do_spam: Configure spamassassin content filtering.
+Defaults to true
 do_inbound_sasl: Allow authentication on _this_ SMTP server
 do_outbound_sasl: Allow outbound connections to authenticate to a relay host
 outbound_sasl_maps: Mappings of relayhost / username and password combinations